niftylab/laygo2/docs_workspace/user_guide/README.md

 1. (Optional) export the design as a new template.

 ## Developer list
-See the [github repository README](https://github.com/niftylab/laygo2) for the full list of developers.
+See the [github repository README](https://github.com/niftylab/laygo2) for the full list of developers and contributors.

 ## License
 laygo2 is distributed under the BSD 3-Clause License.